Saving a life can begin with properly diagnosing the patient's condition. That's where you come in.

-Nuclear medicine technologists are responsible for patient education and support, working directly with patients during imaging procedures.
-They assist in giving patients bone scans, PET, and nuclear cardiac stress tests.
-They also prepare and administer
+As a nuclear medicine technologist, you will be responsible for patient education and support, working directly with patients during imaging procedures such as bone scans, PET, and nuclear cardiac stress tests.
+Technologists also prepare and administer

 Students admitted to NMI spend four months at the University of Findlay, where they study the theory of nuclear medicine.
-The program concludes with 35 weeks of clinical training in one of the many affiliating hospitals.
+The program includes 32 weeks of clinical training in one of the many affiliating hospitals.
 The program concludes with one

 week of review and a final exam.